Santa Maria in Via Lata: Interior

-St. Paul is said to have spent two years here, in what is now the crypt of the church, whilst under house arrest awaiting his trial.
+St. Paul is said to have spent two years here, in what is now the crypt of the church, while under house arrest awaiting his trial.
 This conflicts with the tradition regarding San Paolo alla Regola.
 The same was also claimed for St Peter, Paul's secretary Luke, and the martyr Martial.

 An altar in the lower church has a marble bas relief by Cosimo Fancelli commemorating the first excavations of the site.
 Due to its proximity to the Roman residence of Napoleon’s mother, some members of the Bonaparte family were temporarily buried in the church.